LittleTheFu/tracer/readme.md

     SceneType configScene = SceneType::ROOM_TEAPOT;

-7.Because the rendering process is time-consuming, you can change the resolution of the image by changing the value resolutionScale and configSamplersPerPixel in config.cpp.
+7.Because the rendering process is time-consuming, you can change the resolution of the image by changing the value `resolutionScale` and `configSamplersPerPixel` in `config.cpp`.

 eg: